Tree pivot-minors and linear rank-width: The Proof of Theorem

 \section{The Proof of Theorem~\ref{thm:pmdh}}

 In this section, we prove Theorem~\ref{thm:pmdh}, which states that $P_n$-pivot-minor-free distance-hereditary graphs have bounded linear rank-width.

 To prove Theorem~\ref{thm:pmdh}, we use the canonical split decomposition of a distance-hereditary graph, discussed in Section~\ref{sec:caterpillar}.
 A sequence $B_1, B_2, \ldots, B_n$ of distinct bags in a canonical split decomposition is a \emph{path of bags} if for each $i\in \{1, \ldots, n-1\}$, $B_{i+1}$ is a neighbour bag of $B_i$.
-By the definition of a canonical split decomposition, we may observe that if it contains a path of bags, then at least half of the bags are star bags.
+As we will explain in the proof of Theorem~\ref{thm:pmdh}, it follows from the definition of a canonical split decomposition, that at least half of the bags in a path of bags are star bags.
 By applying some pivot operations, we can extract a long path as a pivot-minor in this case.
 So, we may assume that the decomposition tree of the canonical split decomposition of a given graph has no long path.
 We use the following result which relates the path-width of a decomposition tree and the linear rank-width of the graph to conclude the theorem.